AlexandreDecan/portion/README.md

 ```

-When an interval represents an union of atomic intervals, `iterate` consecutively iterates on all atomic
+When an interval is not atomic, `iterate` consecutively iterates on all underlying atomic
 intervals, starting from each lower bound and ending on each upper one:

 ```python